WUSA (TV): Later years (1978–present)

-In 2008, Gannett and the Tribune Company partnered to expand the Metromix brand that has been successful for many years in Chicago at the Chicago Tribune.
-WUSA's local Metromix.com site launched in July 2008.
-There are 35 other Gannett and/or Tribune properties that have a Metromix site.
-In August 2008, Gannett revamped its moms sites, and DVMmoms.com was renamed MomsLikeMe.com.
-Like the previous versions, the site features topics related to young moms and includes technology from Ripple 6, which was recently acquired by Gannett.
-There were MomsLikeMe.com sites in 85 other markets throughout the country.
-MomsLikeMe was phased out in 2012.

-In September 2008, WUSA's fifth website was launched, called HighSchoolSports.net.
-The site features, among other things, high school sports rankings, schedules, and scores for high school football, soccer, basketball and baseball games around the United States.
-The site is also a Gannett-owned property that was launched in many markets throughout the country.

-In June 2010, Gannett Broadcasting and DataSphere Technologies announced a partnership to create community-focused websites in 10 of their television station markets.
-WUSA was one of the first to launch these sites in August 2010.
-The sites are integrated within the existing website and feature hyperlocal news and user-generated content about area happenings and events.
-In addition to powering the community websites, DataSphere provides enhanced functionality, including market-leading site search, coupons, a business directory and ad targeting.
-WUSA created 53 different neighborhood sites in the Metro D.C. area.
+On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
+WUSA was retained by the latter company, named Tegna.
+Nexstar Media Group, the owner of WDVM-TV and WDCW in the Washington market, acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+The deal included approval for Nexstar to own three station licenses in markets such as Washington.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WUSA from being integrated into WDCW and WDVM.

 Programming

-WTOP was one of the few CBS stations that declined to carry the popular game show The Price Is Right during the early years of the program's run (although Washington, D.C.
-ABC station WMAL-TV/WJLA-TV (channel 7) did carry The Price Is Right and some other CBS daytime game shows uncleared by WTOP during the mid-1970s).
+WTOP was one of the few CBS stations that declined to carry the popular game show The Price Is Right during the early years of the program's run (although ABC affiliate WMAL-TV/WJLA-TV did carry Price and some other CBS daytime game shows uncleared by WTOP during the mid-1970s).

-From May 2008 until the end of its original run in 2016, WUSA served as the production studio for the program The McLaughlin Group which was also broadcast on some select CBS stations (including its New York City owned-and-operated station WCBS-TV) beginning in May 2007 and on some PBS member stations (locally via WETA-TV and WHUT-TV); the show was distributed by WTTW out of Chicago, with the production facilities moved over from NBC owned-and-operated station WRC-TV, where the show had been based since its premiere in 1982.
+From May 2008 until the end of its original run in 2016, WUSA served as the production studio for the program The McLaughlin Group which was also broadcast on select CBS affiliates (including its New York City owned-and-operated station WCBS-TV) beginning in May 2007 and on some PBS member stations (locally via WETA-TV and WHUT-TV); the show was distributed by WTTW out of Chicago, with the production facilities moved over from NBC owned-and-operated station WRC-TV, where the show had been based since its premiere in 1982.